Malaysia deploys team to Myanmar as Southeast Asia offers condolences and help to quake-hit neighbours

 Malaysia has deployed a 10-member team from its national disaster management agency to quake-hit Myanmar and will send another 40 people on Sunday, its foreign ministry said on Saturday.

-Myanmar has reported at least 144 deaths from the quake and its ruling junta made a request for international aid and declared a state of emergency in the regions of Sagaing, Mandalay, Magway, Bago, Eastern Shan State and the capital Naypyidaw.
+Myanmar revised its death toll from the earthquake to 694 on Saturday morning – up from Friday's 144 – and reported 1,670 people injured.

-Over 700 people were injured in Myanmar, junta chief Min Aung Hlaing said.
+Its ruling junta has made a request for international aid and declared a state of emergency in the regions of Sagaing, Mandalay, Magway, Bago, Eastern Shan State and the capital Naypyidaw.

 The powerful quake was also felt in Chiang Mai, Ho Chi Minh City and the Thai capital Bangkok, which has reported eight deaths and also declared a state of emergency.